 They entered Grid110 having hosted a couple of tours, but were seeking additional guidance and feedback.
 The Grid110 I2P experience helped them clarify important facets of their business: from customer discovery, market validation to value proposition.
 Overall, they credit the experience for surrounding them with a community of supporters and champions along the way and furthering their growth as founders.
 Biggest lesson - they learned to not “be afraid to fail.
 It’s one of the most important things to give yourself permission to do: fail hard and fail fast.”

 Follow High Tide Tours across all their social media platforms @HighTideToursLA!
-Their next tour is Saturday, January 26th.
+Their next tour is Saturday, April 20th.
 Roll with them!
-Tickets can be purchased HERE!!!!!

 What is your venture?
 How do you seek to change the world?

 We curate elevated experiences of Los Angeles whereby tour-goers can learn about cannabis alongside hikes, meditation, and yoga.
 We seek to change the world by encouraging conscious consumption and inspiring people to lead better, healthier lives.